Find Affordable College Courses

 $18,165 Average Tuition & Fees

-The average tuition and fees for an out-of-state undergraduate student at WSU are $18,165 a year.
+Out-of-state tuition fees for undergraduate students at WSU are $18,165 per year.
 On average, managerial economics graduates from WSU take out $15,255 in student loans while working on their degree.

-Washington University in St Louis came in at #10 in this year’s edition of the Best Value Managerial Economics Schools in the Plains States Region ranking.
-WUSTL is a large private not-for-profit school located in the suburb of Saint Louis.
+Washington University in St Louis ranked #10 on this year’s Best Value Managerial Economics Schools in the Plains States Region list.
+WUSTL is a large private not-for-profit school located in the large suburb of Saint Louis.

-WUSTL also took the #2 spot in our Best Managerial Economics Schools in the Plains States Region rankings.
+WUSTL also made our Best Managerial Economics Schools in the Plains States Region list, coming in at #2.

 Best Business/Managerial Economics Colleges by State